Inside Fashion Republic’s Paris Fashion Week Showcase at La Galerie Bourbon.

 Representing MOSAÏQUE ARCHIVE as Editor-in-Chief, I attended the presentation to document a moment that reflected the changing landscape of fashion media, where independent editorial platforms are increasingly helping shape the conversation alongside established publications.
 Beyond the runway, the event served as a meeting point for creatives from around the world, reinforcing Paris Fashion Week’s role as a catalyst for collaboration, innovation, and cultural exchange.

 The evening extended beyond the final runway walk.
-For the official after-party, MOSAÏQUE ARCHIVE styled client and model Laila Aldean, curating a look that balanced editorial polish with effortless glamour.
+For the official after-party, MOSAÏQUE ARCHIVE styled client and model Laila McCoy, curating a look that balanced editorial polish with effortless glamour.
 The styling embodied the spirit of the week itself—confident, contemporary, and distinctly individual.

 The experience marked a notable milestone for MOSAÏQUE ARCHIVE.
 Coverage of the event was later included in Fashion Week reporting by ELLE Ukraine, further expanding the publication’s international visibility and underscoring the growing reach of independent fashion journalism.